Advanced Technology Ventures

 Bob graduated with a BA in Biology from Upsala College and then completed an MBA at Fairleigh Dickinson University.
 Bob holds a patent for an absorbable staple design and given his extensive knowledge of the sector, he is the author of several articles and book chapters on regulatory issues.
 He has also written several publications regarding health products.

 Karen Talmadge, Ph.D., is an entrepreneur in the biomedical industry.
-She is currently President of Nabu Health Care Consulting, Chair of the Board of Directors of Gynesonics, and a member of the Boards of Directors of Amplyx Pharmaceuticals and Velocity Pharmaceutical Development.
+She is currently President of Nabu Health Care Consulting, Advisor of the Board of Directors of Gynesonics, and a member of the Boards of Directors of Amplyx Pharmaceuticals and Velocity Pharmaceutical Development.
 She is also the 2014 Immediate Past Chair of the Board of Directors of the American Diabetes Association, and the American Diabetes Association’s Research Foundation Board Vice Chair.

 In 2010, she retired from Medtronic Spinal and Biologics, Sunnyvale, CA, as their Vice President, Chief Science Officer of Kyphon Products, and Bakken Fellow.
 She joined Medtronic in 2007 when it acquired Kyphon Inc., a minimally-invasive spine company she co-founded and funded.
 Prior to Kyphon’s acquisition, she served as a member of Kyphon’s Board of Directors from the company’s inception in 1994.
 She also served as Kyphon’s Chief Science Officer since June 2003 and as its Executive Vice President since November 1998.
 In Kyphon’s start-up phase from 1994 to 1998, she was the company’s President, Chief Executive Officer and Treasurer.
 She also spent a decade in research and business roles at the biotechnology company, Scios Inc.